 Vento Chiaro has been the woodwind quintet in residence at the Boston University Tanglewood Institute since 2002.
 During the summer of 2011, the ensemble performed a concerto for wind quintet with the BUTI Young Artists Wind Ensemble at their final concert in Ozawa Hall in honor of their 10th Anniversary at BUTI.
 Vento Chiaro was the Ensemble in Residence at the Longy School of Music from 1999-2006, and has held short-term residencies at the Massachusetts Institute of Technology, Providence College, Rockport Chamber Festival, The Rivers School Conservatory and secondary schools throughout the United States.

 In addition to presenting their own recital series in the greater Boston area, Vento Chiaro performs in locations throughout New England and across the country.
 Their self-titled debut recording on Ongaku records received critical acclaim from Fanfare Magazine and Music-Web International, and they have frequently appeared on WGBH radio.
 In addition to performances of the standard repertoire, Vento Chiaro regularly collaborates with living composers and performers.
 They have premiered works by Justin Casinghino, Robert Dick, Howard Frazin and Michael Gandolfi and have other commissioning projects in the works.

-The ensemble has garnered top prizes in prestigious chamber music competitions including the silver medal at the Fischoff Chamber Music Competition and the Saunderson Award at the Coleman Chamber Music Competition.
-Most recently, Vento Chiaro was awarded a second year of grant funding from The Free For All Concert Fund allowing them to present free, accessible hour long concert presentations in non-traditional venues throughout the Boston metro area.
+Vento Chiaro has garnered top prizes in prestigious chamber music competitions including the silver medal at the Fischoff Chamber Music Competition and the Saunderson Award at the Coleman Chamber Music Competition.
+The ensemble was also a recipient of several grants from the Free For All Concert Fund which supported a series of free, accessible hour-long concerts and presentations in non-traditional venues throughout the Boston metro area.